Rohit-Saswadkar/PWC-Customer-Retention-Analysis/README.md

 ## 5. Segmentation and Filtering:

-- Implement interactive features like slicers, filters, and drill-down capabilities to allow users to segment data based on different criteria such as Age group, Departments, Job level, Region group.
+- Implement interactive features like slicers, filters, and drill-down capabilities to allow users to segment data based on different criteria such as Internet service, Risk of Churn, Months Subscribed and Contact type.
 - Enable users to explore data dynamically and gain deeper insights by interacting with the report visuals.

 ## 6. Insights and Analysis: